tonghuikang/markdown-cv/index.md

 `Nov 2019`
 **Temasek** HyperHack Datathon 2019 – Winning Team out of 12 teams
-- Analysed syntheised personal data in a secure environment
+- Analysed synthesised personal data in a secure environment
 - Pitched the value of data collaboration to a panel of judges

 `Oct 2019`